Code-Institute-Submissions/ashharr312-rebelfitness1_AprResub/README.md

 1. Bootstrap 4.2.3: This library was used throughout the project especially the grid system for responsive design as well as in the creation of components such as the navabar, alert and for forms.

-2. W3Schools.com which was used to create the responsive iframe used for my video. [https://www.w3schools.com/howto/howto_css_responsive_iframes.asp]
+2. Online Tutorials[Fullscreen Video Background] which was used to create the responsive header on the index used for my video. [https://www.youtube.com/watch?v=5q8pIRVabFg]

 3. ishadeed.com which was used to create a clip-path to round my testimonial photos. [https://ishadeed.com/article/clip-path/]